Years of U.S. fines over Iran loom for foreign banks

 Also last month, Italy’s UniCredit said it was reviewing its German unit HVB to check “historic compliance”, adding that the New York County District Attorney’s Office, the DOJ and the OFAC were leading an investigation.

-French banks BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA) are conducting inquiries into U.S. dollar payments to check whether they are in breach of U.S. sanctions, they said late in August.
+French banks BNP Paribas and Credit Agricole are conducting inquiries into U.S. dollar payments to check whether they are in breach of U.S. sanctions, they said late in August.

 And Intesa Sanpaolo is still subject to an assessment by the OFAC, which could lead to administrative sanctions, half-year financial statements show.
 It has no further information on the timing or the size of any possible fine.